Fashionable and Frugal – How to Save Money on Clothes

-The following is a contribution from Keren at Stepping it Down.
-If you’re interested in contributing to Frugal Rules, please consult our guidelines and contact us.
+The following is a contribution from my friend Keren at Stepping it Down.

 While some children go back to school in early or mid-August, mine didn’t go back until after Labor Day.
 When I started preparing for school to start, I had exactly 4 weeks to get ready for a new school year.
 Part of this included making sure my kids are properly and appropriately clothed.
 I don’t necessarily believe in buying tons of outfits right before school starts.
 We bargain shop throughout the year so when I “school shop” it’s more for new sneakers, a couple of new outfits, and new unmentionables.